kailash-manasarovar/statement/docs/timeline/2026/september.md

 - When I arrived back in Cauterets, the first morning I used my Clarins toner I'd kept here, and I'm 100% it had something dreadful in it, my skin hasn't been right since, and when I went to the thermal centre about my cure, the woman was *horrified* when she saw me. *Tu cara*, she said in horror!
 Really she was asking if I'd eaten something poisonous.
 You should check the CCTV on that, I think she saw something "spiritual" going on - i.e. light body dealing with cyanide applied to the face.
 I had to go back the next day with a better face to reassure her.
 The rental woman saw the same thing, but wasn't quite so horrified, but did look away quickly.
 The cure woman knows me for a long time and had a good look at it.
 - It looks like my eyebrows either stopped growing or fell out!
 - I've just thrown everything else from those times (a few months ago) away too now.
 It's really a huge hassle you know.
 I wish it would stop.
 I hope it has stopped now.
-- Again, just like my pesticide-soaked belongings making it to the public dump in North Finchley in 2025, no-one giving the tiniest shit about regular people, all those items are now ending up God knows where and putting normal folk and wildlife in danger.
+- Again, just like my pesticide-soaked belongings making it to the public dump in North Finchley in 2025, no-one giving the tiniest sh*t about regular people and pets and animals, all those items are now ending up God knows where and putting normal folk and wildlife in danger.

 ### Madame Sordes